michalc/sqlite-s3-query/README.md

         print(row)
 ```

 sqlite-s3-query does not install or use boto3, but if you install it separately, you can use it to fetch credentials as in the below example.
-This can be useful when you want to use temporary credentials associated with an ECS or EC2 role, which boto3 does automatically.
+This can be useful when you want to use temporary credentials associated with an ECS or EC2 role, which boto3 fetches automatically.

 ```python
 import boto3